kubeshop/botkube/docs/proposal/2022-11-22-botkube-plugins-integration.md

 Before downloading index file or plugin binaries, Botkube checks whether a given file already exist.
 If yes, no action is taken.

-### Do we want to decouple the interfaces between plugin Go implementation and gRPC?
+### Decoupling interfaces between Go implementation and gRPC

-I don't have a strong opinion here.
-For now, I reuse the generated struct from the Protocol Buffers.
+For now, we will reuse the generated struct from the Protocol Buffers.

-### Do we want to have a separate go mod for each executor/source?
+### Separate Go modules for each plugin

-I don't have a strong opinion here.
-For now, just for the sake of simplicity I would stay with shared dependencies as long as we don't extract full the `kubectl` executor and `kubernetes` source as external plugins.
-Later we can revisit this decision.
+For now, we'll keep the shared dependencies as long as we don't extract the `kubectl` executor and `kubernetes` source as external plugins.
+Later we can revisit this decision as it can bring additional benefits, such as shorter build time and reduced binary size.

 ### Botkube directory structure